bio-chris/MitoSegNet_Analyser/README.md

 #### Morphological comparison - Generate plots

-Creates boxplots with indication of statistically significant difference.
+Creates boxplots with indication of statistically significant difference (only if number of images per sample greater or equal to 8).

 * Select table 1
 * Enter name of sample 1